examdawn/NEP2020_2023_BCA/4thsem/Operating-System-Concepts/solved/impIA1.md

 ---

 > [!WARNING]
 > This Page is incomplete and answers will be added soon.
+12/12 Remaining.

 # Operating System Concepts
 # Part A(2 marks)